 SEVA Teacher Brian Weitzel

 Brian Weitzel discovered his passion for teaching a little later in life.
 Mr. Weitzel of Del Campo High School knew that what he enjoyed most about his previous job were the teaching aspects.
 This realization was the nudge he needed to change course and become the excellent teacher he is today.
-Mr. Weitzel is the perfect example of what the SEVA program is all about.
+Mr. Weitzel is the perfect example of what the SEVA program is all about, and because of this he took home the 2008 Allan Hinderstein Award.
 He uses the SEVA rubric as the center of his curriculum and has managed to cultivate some incredibly talented student video producers.

 Mr. Weitzel is not afraid of a challenge, especially when he knows it will better his students.
 Although creating a live broadcast is a very complicated undertaking, Mr. Weitzel believes that it teaches his students how to deal with deadlines and the importance of being prepared.
 These skills give his students an significant advantage in whatever career they may choose to pursue after high school.
 This is just one example of how Mr. Weitzel puts student learning first and why his classroom is such a special place.
 He has seen his share of challenges in the classroom and never shies away, instead he charges through and comes out with experience that he openly shares with others.
 He has a wealth of knowledge and astounds in his ability to continuously refine his craft.
 Mr. Weitzel is truly a beacon for media teachers.